BioPhoton/ngRe/README.md

 As changes fires before AfterViewInit, we normally would lose the first value sent.
 Using some caching mechanism prevents this.
 Furthermore and most importantly **this makes it independent from the lifecycle hooks**.

+> **Inconsistent handling of undefined variables**
-> NOTE: It is important to mention the inconsistant handling of undefined variables and observables that didnt send a value yet.
+> It is important to mention the inconsistant handling of undefined variables and observables that didnt send a value yet.

 ```typescript
 @Component({